 CPGs who still rely on yesterday’s projection and prediction models will continue to struggle with declining market share, increasing volumes of unsold products, and rising operating costs that put them at a distinct competitive disadvantage.
 They’ll continue to lag behind more progressive companies that continue to innovate and set market trends because they’re working from more complete, timely, and relevant consumer data enriched with AI-derived insights and execution recommendations.

-To learn more about how your business can use data analytics to stay one step ahead of your customers and the competition, download our free CPG Field Ops eBook (link to ebook landing page) or contact a retail operations expert today.
+To learn more about how your business can use data analytics to stay one step ahead of your customers and the competition, contact a retail operations expert today.